Health of the Market

 upswing is likely.
 The 14-day RSI is a measure of the price

 momentum.
 Below 50 indicates negative momentum.
-A divergence with
+A divergence

 price is an indication that the price trend is likely to